hmc-cs111-spring2023/cs111-hw3-everettbu/free-1.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When the program runs, art will be visually displayed.
+The program would interact with the user when errors occur.
+These errors include improper syntax, out of bounds ranges, or unknown colors or shapes.
+Unlike the original ContextFree, my DSL would provide more detail in communicating error to the user.
+It would point to the exact location that the error occurred and suggest a solution.

 ### Expressiveness

 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+I think it would be easy to create new built in functions that makes ContextFree read and write more like a regular language.
+This would be my inital goal as I belive it would have great impact and is very achievable.
+I think it would be more difficult to create a system that could fix errors for the user.
+A stretch goal that would be out of my ability during my time in this course would be to re-write the interface and make the whole language far more easy to understand.
+This would be essentially creating a better version of ContextFree.

 ### Related work